 A single pump can express from only one breast at a time, while a double pump has two collection kits that connect to the same motorized pump and enables the mother to express from both breasts at once.

-The extra money spent on a double pump is well worth it, especially if a mother plans to express more often.
-It has the potential to half the amount of time she spends expressing, and studies have shown that most women will express larger amounts of milk when expressing with a double breast pump.
+Investing in a double pump is well worth it, especially if a mother plans to express more often.
+It has the potential to half the amount of time she spends expressing.
+Studies have shown that most women will express larger volumes of milk when expressing with a double breast pump.

 Having a baby is expensive and many women end up buying second-hand pumps or taking over used pumps from friends and family members.
 It is never recommended for women to share breast pumps, as harmful pathogens can potentially pass to the baby.
-If a pump has been used a lot it’s motor is also not likely to successfully last a full term for a second mom, and by then the warranty has probably expired, leaving her without support should it need repairs.
+If the pump was used a lot the motor may not last a full term for a second mom.
+By then the warranty has probably expired, leaving her without support should it need repairs.

 Set a budget